Habibadio/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print alphabet in lower case
+ print alphabets in lowercase and then uppercase